Healthcare. Manufacturing. Hospitality. Whatever your industry, frontline workers are the lifeblood of your company.

 Another onboarding issue that arises with frontline workers is that many don’t have a corporate email address, let alone a digital identity.
 That’s why Blink lets you set up accounts for frontline workers without assigning them email addresses or phone numbers.

-The beauty of such a system is that it can easily access Blink and the data associated with third-party software integrations such as Microsoft 365.
+The beauty of such a system is that frontline workers can easily access Blink and the data associated with third-party software integrations such as Microsoft 365.

 The result?
 Your company makes a great impression and your workers start identifying themselves with your culture right from the beginning.